You require additional run modes.

-Run mode(s) can be specified within the sling.properties file.
+Run modes can be specified within the sling.properties file.
 This file can be found at <cq-installation-dir>/crx-quickstart/launchpad/sling.properties.
-Set the property, sling.run.modes, to a comma-delimited list of run modes to be applied.
+Set the property, sling.run.modes, to a comma-delimited list of run modes to apply.

-A JVM argument, -Dsling.run.modes, may be used to specify run mode(s) as well.
-This arguments may be used on the command line, as a system property or within a startup script.
+A JVM argument, -Dsling.run.modes, can be used to specify run modes as well.
+This argument can be used on the command line, as a system property or within a startup script.

 java -Xmx512m -jar cq-quickstart-5.6.1.jar -Dsling.run.modes=publish,prod,us

 Behavior when run modes are specified more than one way

 The run mode specified in the naming of the jar file takes precedence.
 If run modes are not specified in the naming of the jar file, the values in the sling.properties file are used.
 If run modes are not specified in either the naming of the jar file or the sling.properties file, the system property (or JVM argument) is used.